January 16, 2017

 The question I frequently get from leaders and managers is why are things getting worse now that we are using Agile?!?
 If this describes your experience, here are 5 questions you can use to better understand the results you are getting.

 Most problems were already there though they were masked by long cycle times and ineffective processes.
 The shortened cycles and transparency of agile makes the problems you always had visible.
 To the extent you have the courage to attack those problems, Agile will help you to address them and improve how you work.

 On the other hand, any new problems being introduced by Agile should be examined.
 It helps to have short feedback loops; leaders should be communicating continuously with team members and customers to have a sense of how things are really going.

 Are you still having weekly project status meetings, or worse, do your teams have a daily standup that lasts more than 15 minutes and is run as a status meeting?
 Do you still produce all the SDLC documents that were required with your waterfall approach?
 You may be suffering from the worst of both worlds.

-The Agile Values and Agile Principles are a framework that define what it means to be Agile.
+The Agile Values and Agile Principles are a framework that defines what it means to be Agile.
 Many organizations do things that they call Agile that unknowingly violate the Agile Values and Agile Principles (see list below).

 Leaders that pressure teams to take on more work than they can deliver will leave teams with no choice but to take shortcuts, as illustrated in this Dilbert cartoon.
 This reduces agility and sets the organization up for future problems.

 Or is it that you’ve taken the bits and pieces you like or understand from Scrum or XP or Kanban and then added it to your existing process?
 How good is a recipe that simply throws together ingredients from a bunch of recipes?
 How likely is that approach to produce a tasty dish?[See my related posts on We Fix Bad Scrum and Succeed with Scrum Don’t Break these 7 Rules]

 As you introduce Agile approaches, are you active as the Agile champion within technology and business?
 Are you aware of how your current culture supports (or attacks Agile) and what you need to do for Agile thinking and practices to flourish?

 Needless to say, change is never easy.
 All change initiatives go through a predictable cycle of things getting worse before they get better.
 The diagram at the top of this article is based on the Change Process Model from psychotherapist Virginia Satir.